F.A.Q.'s

-CRAB's base of operations is Sandy Point State Park.
-However, events also are held at Annapolis Yacht Club and Eastport Yacht Club.
+CRAB’s base of operations is the CRAB Adaptive Boating Center on Back Creek in Annapolis.
+Events also are held at Annapolis Yacht Club and Eastport Yacht Club.

 CRAB's Beneteau First 22A sailboats have special seating and seatbelts that provide a secure and comfortable place to sit in the cockpit of the boat.
 You will leave your chair at the dock!